the blog

 Feelings are Happening

-I’ve stolen the title of this post from Ian.
-It’s something he would say to me or my daughter, Taliesin, when we first started therapy with him after the death of my husband.
-Mind you, we spent the entire first year after Kim’s death with our feelings happening all over the place, anywhere, 24/7.
+I’ve borrowed the title of this post from Ian.
+It’s something he would say to me or my daughter, Taliesin, when we first started therapy with him after my husband’s death.
+Keep in mind, we spent the entire first year with our feelings happening all over the place, anywhere and everywhere, 24/7.

 Bicycle Man